daviddeutsch/aec.valanx.org/docs/pages/start/04-advanced-settings.md

 If your hosting provider has certain restrictions on outgoing traffic (i.e. if AEC calls other websites or services), you need to set the details of the proxy that they provide to you in here.

-### Subscribed Member Buttons

-These are the buttons that show up when a user logs in without an active membership.

 ![Settings - Date & Price Formatting](docs/img/settings-date-price-formatting.png)

 ### Date Formatting

-If you want a custom formatting for dates in AEC, you can put in the codes here.
-Refer to this manual for details.
-If you leave this empty, AEC will just use standard Joomla formatting.
+If you want a custom formatting for any of the dates in AEC (either frontend or administration), you can do that here.
+Refer to [this php manual entry](http://php.net/manual/en/function.strftime.php) for details.
+If you leave this empty, AEC will just use the standard Joomla formatting.

 ### Invoice Number Formatting